Data Flow Diagram with Examples - Video Rental System Example

 Context DFD

-The figure below shows a context Data Flow Diagram that is drawn for a video rental system.
-It contains a process (shape) that represents the system to model, in this case, the "Video Rental Store".
-It also shows the participants who will interact with the system, called the external entities.
+The figure below shows a context Data Flow Diagram that has been drawn for a video rental system.
+It contains a process (shape) that represents the system to be modeled, in this case, the "Video Rental Store."
+It also shows the participants who will interact with the system, called external entities.
 In this example, there are two external entities, namely Customer and Manager.
-In between the process and the external entities, there are data flow connectors indicating the existence of information exchange between customer and the system.
+In between the process and the external entities, there are data flow connectors that indicate the existence of information exchange between the customer and the system.

 context dfd

-Context DFD is the entrance of a data flow model.
-It contains one and only one process and does not show any data store, which makes the diagram simple.
+A Context DFD is the entrance to a data flow model.
+It contains one and only one process and does not show any data stores, which makes the diagram simple.

 Level 1 DFD